The First Gateway: How the Olfactory Bulb Responds to What Is Real

 Synthetic Scent: A Broken Conversation

-Synthetic aroma compounds—isolates, aroma chemicals, and so-called “clean” synthetics—are designed for imitation, not interaction.
+Synthetic aroma compounds (isolates, aroma chemicals, and so-called “clean” synthetics) are designed for imitation.
 They may mimic the top note of a flower or the base note of amber, but they lack the full spectrum resonance of botanically complex compounds and frequency.

 Over time, the olfactory bulb learns to filter these mimics as background noise.
-It becomes desensitized—less attuned to nuance, less able to detect subtle shifts in real aroma.
-This isn’t just sensory fatigue.
-It is neurochemical dysregulation.
+It becomes desensitized and less attuned to nuance, less able to detect subtle shifts in real aroma.
+This causes sensory fatigue and neurochemical dysregulation.

-The result?
-A loss of olfactory intelligence.
-A weakening of this critical access point to the body, soul and spirit.
+The result is a loss of olfactory intelligence and a weakening of this critical access point to the body, soul, and spirit.

 Fragrance as Recalibration

-At Alabaster Fragrance, we consider fragrance not as a layer, but as a language.
-When that language is spoken with integrity—through plant-based molecules that carry structure, intelligence, and resonance—the olfactory bulb responds in kind.
+At Alabaster Fragrance, we consider fragrance as a language.
+When that language is spoken with integrity and through plant-based molecules that carry structure, intelligence, and resonance, the olfactory bulb responds in kind.

 We have seen over and over that when synthetic fragrance is removed from daily life, sensitivity returns.
-Memory sharpens.
-Emotional tone stabilizes.
+Your memory is sharpened and your emotional tone stabilizes.
 What was dulled begins to feel again.

-To wear true fragrance is not just an adornment—it is a form of sensory rewilding.
+To wear true fragrance is not just an adornment but it is a form of sensory rewilding.